zenglongGH/px4esc/README.md

 Writing the following numbers will trigger actions as defined:

 * 0..X - load a pre-defined motor model under the specified index.
+* 1000..X - perform motor identification, modes are as follows:
-* 1000 - perform the hardware self-test.
+    * 1000 - resistance, inductance
-* 1001 - perform motor identification, static mode.
+    * 1001 - flux linkage (requires resistance and inductance to be known)
+    * 1002 - resistance, inductance, flux linkage
-* 1002 - perform motor identification, free rotation mode.
+* 2000 - perform the hardware self-test.

 #### Connecting via CLI